The King University Bachelor of Science in Healthcare Administration prepares you for a career with excellent:

 |Medical Insurance Companies/Managed Care Organizations||Pathway to Graduate School|

 This program is also offered online.
-View more information about the Bachelor of Science in Healthcare Administration.
+View more information about the online Bachelor of Science in Healthcare Administration degree program.

 This course provides an introduction to a career concentrated in healthcare administration.
 Students will be introduced to core healthcare administrator.
 They will be exposed to potential settings in which a degree in healthcare administration could be utilized, along with specific positions within those settings.
 An overview of communication and relationship management, professionalism, leadership, knowledge of the healthcare environment, and business skills will be included.
 Upon completion, students should be able to determine whether they wish to pursue a degree or career in Healthcare Administration.
 This course is not a major requirement for the BSHA program – 4 s.h.